X Factor (Romanian TV series): Judges

 The X Factor debuted in 2011 with Romanian recording artist Adrian Sînă, pop singer Paula Seling and radio DJ Mihai Morar as the judges.
 When it was announced that The X Factor would return in 2012, the jury was entirely changed.
 In May 2012, it was announced that Morar, Sînă, and Seling had all left and would not be returning for the second season.
 They were replaced by Holograf singer Dan Bittman, pop singer Delia Matache and rapper Cheloo.
 In February 2014, rumours began circulating that Cheloo would not be returning for the fourth series, because of his aggressive behavior.
 When it was announced that The X Factor would return in 2014, Bittman was linked to the role.
 For the fourth season Bittman and Cheloo were replaced by pop singer Horia Brenciu and rock star Ștefan Bănică, Jr. In July 2016, Carla's Dreams joined the jury, making the jury panel for the first made up of 4 members.
 In 2020, both Carla's Dreams and Horia Brenciu would be replaced by pop-singer Loredana Groza and former winner Florin Ristei.
+In 2024, Ristei and Loredana were replaced by rapper Puya and composer Marius Moga.